chunhowt/vehicle_detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+If we can spend more time, there are a couple of things to improve the pipeline.

+Multi-scale.
+Right now, I only used 2 different scales but this cause problem when the car enters the scene and when the car is very far from the view.
+Adding more scales will help but this cause the pipeline to be a lot slower.
+One way to make it faster is to use different scale at different location of the image (eg. bigger scale when it is at the bottom of the image).

+Close cars.
+Right now, when two cars are very close to each other, the pipeline only detect one bounding box.
+This is not ideal, and we should consider how to split the two boxes when computing the heat map and using the labels function.
+This might involve using different threshold and different # of frames.